US Embassy in Jerusalem to open in May, officials say

 The first “footprint” of the embassy will consist of just a few offices inside an existing U.S. facility in Jerusalem.

-Fox News’ Rich Edson, Alex Pappas and The Associated Press contributed to this report.
+Fox News’ Rich Edson, Jennifer Griffin, Dvora Olinksy, Alex Pappas and The Associated Press contributed to this report.